rhysv96/muval-laravel-test/README.md

 ### **3. Create API Endpoints**
 - Turn the codebase into a set of API endpoints to manage tasks.
 - Implement user authentication using Sanctum.
+- Use new controllers and routes, ensuring you leave the existing web routes and refactored controllers (from step 2) untouched.
+- (Ultimately you will be consuming these endpoints in a Vue3 frontend application.
+(Test 3))

 ### **4. Test Your Changes**
 - Test your fixes to ensure the application works as expected.